 True adaptive learning technologies should include an interactive study planner that takes into account when you can study, for how many hours, and your exam date.
 The study planner should adapt to how well you’re progressing through the material so you study the correct material and correct amount on each day.

 Surgent – The Study Plan is built to close the gaps identified in your Assessment Phase, taking into account when you say you can study, as well as your exam date.
-The planner is continually updated based on how you’re progressing through the materials.
+The planner (along with which material you see) continually updates based on how you’re progressing through the materials.

 Becker – A static study plan is created based on the recommended study path created after the brief pre-assessment quiz.